I've been searching for a good retinol for a REALLY long time.

 [Read more about why squalane is the best face oil]

 The bottom line?
-If you're keen to use a retinol, this is the one I'm recommending right now!
+If you're keen to try a retinol, I'd recommend this one for every skin type except sensitive!

 Where to Buy